By Dr. TRACY MOUNTFORD, MBBS MBCAM

 When it comes to seeing the physical results of your strength training and diet regime, most fitness trainers agree that it will take a few weeks for results to show.
 If you train consistently, then you should notice an increase in your muscle size from six to nine weeks of strength training.

-Building muscle fast after 50
+How to build muscle fast over 50

 For some people, this programme of strength training is entirely achievable, and it may be all they need for their muscle-building goals.
 However, some people may want to maximise their muscle-building gains while also decreasing their fat stores at the same time.